 Stress is a part of life.

-Most of us don’t like to hear this because we dream of a life that’s stress- and worry-free.
+Most of us don’t like to hear this because we dream of an existence that’s both stress and worry free.
 And why wouldn’t we?
 This is a perfectly rational desire.

-However, the truth is that conveniently, not one of us would be here without stress.
-It’s how our ancestors stayed alert and, therefore, alive when predators lurked in the dark while they slept.
-Stress is also what protects you and tells you to quicken your pace and stay out of the shadows as you walk home alone in the dark.
+However, the truth is that not one of us would be here without stress.
+It’s how our ancestors stayed alert and, therefore, alive when predators lurked in the dark.
+Stress is also what protects you and tells you to quicken your pace and stay out of the shadows as you walk home alone at night.

 We need some stress as a catalyst to keep us alert, motivated, and driven to succeed.

 Once you start to shift your mindset and understand that life will never be perfect, you can learn to accept this fact and live better.
-Through acceptance of at least some level of stress in your life, you’ll be better able to “let go” in the Buddhist sense.
-Jack Kornfield, a teacher of American Theravada Buddhism, explains this well:
+Through acceptance of at least some level of stress in your life, you’ll be better able to let go in the Buddhist sense.
+Jack Kornfield, a teacher of American Theravada Buddhism, explains this well4:

 “In this human incarnation, we experience a continuous ebb and flow of pleasure and pain, gain.
 Therefore and loss.
 Inhabiting our human society is the same: we encounter praise and blame, fame and disrepute, success and failure, arising and passing constantly.”